juananthony/udacity-dend-capstone-project/README.md

     * ```class_id```
         * ```Long```
         * If this tweet is a reply, this field references the tweet_id that this tweet is replying.

+# Project Write Up <a class="anchor" id="project-write-up"></a>

+This project uses [Apache Spark](https://spark.apache.org/) to process large amount of date.
+This dataset is not quite large yet but it grows every day.
+In the future, other tube services from other cities can be integrated in the system and increase the number of tweets to process.

+When the record number increase by 100x, more executors need to be added.
+Also, in order to have a dashboard feeded by data and updated daily or hourly, [Apache Airflow](https://airflow.apache.org/) is needed to orchestrate MongoDB extraction, transformation and cleaning steps, etc.

+Now, the database is stored in parquet files.
+But when it is accessed by 100+ people, the data must be migrated to another system (Redshift, HDFS, etc.)